cimendes/metagenomic-assembler-comparison/README.md

 docker container: `cimendes/megahit-assembler:12.08.19-1`
 command: `megahit -1 read_1.fq.gz -2 read_2.fq.gz -o out -t 16`

-#### Snowball :skull:
-Published by [Gregot et al. 2016](https://academic.oup.com/bioinformatics/article/32/17/i649/2450756), Snowball is a novel strain aware gene assembler for shotgun metagenomic data that does not require closely related reference genomes to be available.
-Like MegaGTA and Xander, it uses profile hidden Markov models (HMMs) of gene domains of interest to guide the assembly.
-The latest version is available at https://github.com/hzi-bifo/snowball Last update: 24/09/2017 (GitHub)

 #### SPAdes
 A tool aiming to resolve uneven coverage in single cell genome data through multiple k-mer sizes of De Brujin graphs.
 It